Ann Buchanan (academic): Research

 In 1973, Buchanan worked with Jack Oliver on his studies of severely abusing families – with one family they traced back 7 generations.
 With his help, she wrote her first book Intergenerational Child Maltreatment: Facts, Fancies and Interventions.
 They also undertook a study on children in subnormality hospital who had been rendered disabled as a result of child abuse.

 As severely abused children ended up in public care, as a social worker, Buchanan was interested in what happened to those children brought up by the public parent.
 She wrote several papers on this topic.
 Later at Oxford, Buchanan broadened her research to include all children.
 For these studies, she used the National Child Development Study (NCDS).
 Her research on what happened when these children grew up showed that children brought up in care had major mental health and other problems when adult.
 Two issues emerged from her NCDS work: first, the impact of divorce on children’s outcomes and second, the important role of fathers.
 This led to studies funded by Nuffield Foundation on divorce and ESRC on fathers.
 The work on divorce was also influential highlighting court cases where parents were fighting over the custody of children.

 By this point, the focus of Buchanan's research was moving onto how to promote child well-being and supportive family relationships.
 She conducted research on the issues that went wrong in family relationships.
 Her Centre at Oxford ran seminars every year on ‘Promoting the well-being of children’; two edited volumes emerged from this work.
 She continued her work on fathering but also began focusing on the impact of grandparents in a child's life.
 Subsequently, she edited a volume on the role of grandfathers.

 In 2013, she co-edited the book Fertility Rates and Population Decline: No Time for Children? with Anna Rotkirch.
 She then edited the 2016 book, Grandfathers: Global Perspectives with Rotkirch.
 The book was nominated for a British Academy Peter Townsend award.
 In 2018, she and Rotkirch edited the book The Role of Grandparents in the 21st Century: Global Perspectives on Changing Roles and Consequences.
 Her former doctoral students include Heidi Stöckl.

 Personal life and death

 Buchanan lived at Hill Barn, Great Bedwyn, Wiltshire, in 2003.
-She died on board a boat to see the Northern Lights on 13 February 2022, at the age of 80.
+She died in her sleep whilst onboard a cruise to see the northern lights, off the Scotland, on 13 February 2022, aged 80.